rodekruis/rumor-tracker-uganda-covid/README.md

 # rumor-tracker-uganda-covid
-Scripts to group rumors about COVID-19 into topics.
+Scripts to group rumors and fake news about COVID-19 into topics.

 Built to support Uganda Red Cross Society (URCS) during COVID-19 response.